 Naseem joined Watsi on November 12th, 2020.
-One year ago, Naseem joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Two years ago, Naseem joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Naseem's most recent donation supported Princess, a 1st grader from Tanzania, to fund knee surgery on her right leg.

 Naseem has funded healthcare for 24 patients in 7 countries.